Improving initial-state-dependent quantum circuit optimization by introducing state labels: Introduction

 To address this issue, we introduced \aqcel ({\it Advancing Quantum Circuit by {{\sc icEpp}\xspace} and {{\sc Lbnl}\xspace}}), an initial-state-dependent optimizer for quantum circuits.
-The key concept of \aqcel optimization is to remove gates from the circuit in polynomial time by focusing on the equivalence of the final states in the circuit, not the circuit itself, before and after the optimization.
-This is in stark contrast to traditional circuit optimization techniques that maintain the equivalence of the quantum circuit.
-In order to realize this, \aqcel identifies and removes redundant control operations based on the quantum states of control qubits just before the controlled operators act on those qubits.
-Therefore, \aqcel-optimized circuits vary depending on the initial states, while preserving the essential functions of the circuit computation.
+The key concept of \aqcel optimization is to remove gates from the circuit in polynomial time by focusing on the equivalence of the final state, output distribution, or relevant observables for a specified initial state, rather than on the unitary equivalence of the circuit for arbitrary input states.
+This is in contrast to traditional circuit optimization techniques that maintain the equivalence of the quantum circuit independently of the input state. \aqcel is therefore complementary to, rather than a replacement for, general-purpose circuit optimizers.
+In order to realize this state-dependent optimization, \aqcel identifies and removes redundant control operations based on the quantum states of control qubits just before the controlled operators act on those qubits.
+Such operations can be redundant for the chosen initial state, even though they would generally have to be retained for other possible input states.
+Therefore, \aqcel-optimized circuits vary depending on the initial states, while preserving the intended circuit computation for the specified initial state.

 \aqcel performs the measurements every time it encounters controlled operators in the circuit to identify the redundancy of the gate.
 However, if the states of the control qubits are known from the earlier measurement in the circuit or selection of the initial states, one can avoid another measurement to save the execution time on quantum hardware in the optimization.